jlangch/venice/doc/readme/cryptography.md

 ¹⁾ Recommended by NIST

-²⁾ AES256-CBC is regarded as a broken or risky  cryptographic algorithm (CWE-327, CWE-328).
+²⁾ AES256-CBC is regarded as a broken or risky cryptographic algorithm.
 Use AES256-GCM in production!

 ³⁾ only available with Java 11+